Messier 81: Supernovae

 Only one supernova has been detected in Messier 81.
 The supernova, named SN 1993J, was discovered on 28 March 1993 by F. García in Spain.
-At the time, it was the second brightest supernova observed in the 20th century, peaking at an apparent magnitude of 10.7.
+At the time, it was the second brightest Type II supernova observed in the 20th century, peaking at an apparent magnitude of 10.7.
 The spectral characteristics of the supernova changed over time.
-Initially, it looked more like a type II supernova (a supernova formed by the explosion of a giant star) with strong hydrogen spectral line emission, but later the hydrogen lines faded and strong helium spectral lines appeared, making the supernova look more like a type Ib.
+Initially, it looked more like a Type II supernova (a supernova formed by the explosion of a supergiant star) with strong hydrogen spectral line emission, but later the hydrogen lines faded and strong helium spectral lines appeared, making the supernova look more like a Type Ib.

-Moreover, the variations in SN 1993J's luminosity over time were not like the variations observed in other type II supernovae, but did resemble the variations observed in type Ib supernovae.
-Hence, the supernova has been classified as a type IIb, a transitory class between type II and type Ib.
-The scientific results from this supernova suggested that type Ib and Ic supernovae were formed through the explosions of giant stars through processes similar to those taking place in type II supernovae.
+Moreover, the variations in SN 1993J's luminosity over time were not like the variations observed in other Type II supernovae, but did resemble the variations observed in Type Ib supernovae.
+Hence, the supernova has been classified as a Type IIb, a transitory class between Type II and Type Ib.
+The scientific results from this supernova suggested that Type Ib and Ic supernovae were formed through the explosions of giant stars through processes similar to those taking place in Type II supernovae.
 Despite the uncertainties in modeling the unusual supernova, it was also used to estimate a very approximate distance of 8.5 ± 1.3 Mly (2.6 ± 0.4 Mpc) to Messier 81.
 As a local galaxy, the Central Bureau for Astronomical Telegrams (CBAT) tracks novae in M81 along with M31 and M33.

+SMBH

+In the center of M81 there exists a supermassive black hole (SMBH) with a mass of about 7×10^7 solar mass.
+The SMBH is active, having an accretion disk and one-sided relativistic jet.
+The observation also demonstrate that there may exist a second SMBH that orbits the primary SMBH with a period of around 30 years.
+The mass of the secondary SMBH is estimated at 0.1 of the primary.